YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 ### Dart was a horrible choice

 First, let's address the elephant in the room.
-What the hell is Dart?
+What the heck is Dart?
 Dart is a java-like programming language primarily used for [Flutter](https://flutter.dev).
 It also transpiles to JavaScript so that it can run in a web browser.
 Using Dart as our frontend language was a terrible idea.
 The developer experience might've been _a bit_ better than JavaScript, but we paid the price by worsening our debugging capabilities.
 Once Dart was transpiled into JavaScript, it was almost impossible to debug.
 We wasted many hours chasing frontend bugs because of this.

 ### C# wasn't the _best_ choice

-Aside from the frontend, choosing C# also turned out to be a bad decision for AccuMap.
+Choosing C# also turned out to be a bad decision for AccuMap.
 Since .NET Core was still in it's infancy at the time, we chose to stick with .NET Framework, which required a Windows server with IIS to run.
 Not only was IIS a terrible experience, but our server provider also charged quite a bit of money for the server.
 We could've gotten a much more powerful linux VM for the same price.

 ### The final nail in the coffin

 One of the main issues with AccuMap was the lack of support from the community.
 None of us on the AccuMap team were keen on paying for the Windows server to keep it running, and with the community donations slowing down, we decided to pull the plug and shut AccuMap down until we either migrated to ASP.NET Core, or were earning enough from our jobs to be able to pay for the server.

-Since then, the original domain name has been taken by scammers, and the source code has remained untouched since 2018.
+Since then, the original domain name has unfortunately been taken by scammers, and the source code has remained untouched since 2018.

 ## Lessons Learned

 Looking back on it, we made some pretty _"interesting"_ decisions when designing and developing AccuMap.
 Something to bear in mind is that we were all amateur programmers at the time, and we had very little exposure to "real-world" code.
-We mostly went with whatever worked and stuck with it.
+This was our first ever major software project (first ever project for some of us), so we were all developing some core skills, learning new things, and having a bit of fun in the process.

-We've come a long way since then and we've learned a lot while building AccuMap.
+We've come a long way since then and we've learned a lot from the mistakes we made while building AccuMap.

 ### Use the right tool for the job